Skip navigation

 Datuk Ali

 At the international level, he previously served as Vice-President of ICA’s Consumer Sub-Committee on University/College Cooperatives for Asia and the Pacific.
-In 2014, he was involved in presenting a paper in the Second Convention of the World Association of Business Schools in Islamic Co
+In 2014, he was involved in presenting a paper in the Second Convention of the World Association of Business Schools in Islamic Countries, in Madinah, Saudi Arabia.

 He started his early education in Malacca, Johore and Selangor and his higher education in University Malaya, University of Ulster (Northern Ireland), University of Lancaster (England) and University of Waikato (New Zealand).
-Datuk has been on the board of CHI since 2015 and was re-elected in 2019.
+Datuk has been on the board of CHI since 2015 and was re-elected in 2023.
 “I have been exposed to a lot of experiences from attending CHI meetings, conferences, and visits,” says Ali, “I am willing to work harder and smarter to make “housing for all” a reality for all populations of the world.”

 Linda Brockway, National Association of Housing Cooperatives (NAHC), USA

 Linda Brockway has served on the Board of Directors of the National Association of Housing Cooperatives (NAHC) in the USA, since 2000.
-Ms. Brockway is a frequent speaker for the United States Department of Housing and Urban Development, the NAHC, NCBA, CCCD, and numerous local associations.
+She is a frequent speaker for the United States Department of Housing and Urban Development, the NAHC, NCBA, CCCD, and numerous local associations.
 Ms. Brockway has also worked to develop the governance, strategic planning training courses, and Resident Cooperative Manager Classes, which are offered by NAHC.

-economic development consulting firm working with governments, housing authorities, cooperatives, non-profits, and financial institutions, to develop strategic plans, welfare reform programs as well as economic development and homeownership programs for low-income families to support the development of affordable and cooperative housing.
-Linda was elected to the board of CHI in November 2017.
+Ms. Brockway is also the President of Economic Consultants for Housing Opportunities, Inc. (ECHO, Inc.), a full-service homeownership / economic development consulting firm working with governments, housing authorities, cooperatives, non-profits, and financial institutions, to develop strategic plans, welfare reform programs as well as economic development and homeownership programs for low-income families to support the development of affordable and cooperative housing.

 Mauricio de la Barra, Conavicoop, Chile